gportay/dosh/README.md

 Check for [man-pages](dosh.1.adoc) and its [examples](dosh.1.adoc#examples).

-Also, here is an extra example that build the documentation
+Also, here is an extra example that builds the documentation

 	$ echo FROM ubuntu >Dockerfile
 	$ echo RUN apt-get update && apt-get install -y asciidoctor >>Dockerfile